GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Gary Kildall*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts